-Bank of America increases its minimum wage to $24 per hour in U.S Locations
+Bank of America raises minimum wage to $24 per hour in U.S. Locations

 Bank of America (BofA), the U.S.’s second largest lender, has announced a raise of its minimum wage in the country to US$24 per hour on September 10, 2024, representing a US$1 increase from September 2023.